databricks-industry-solutions/bpipe-spark/README.md

 ## Install

-To work, one would need to download bpipe library available on DATA<GO> [website](https://data.bloomberg.com/) and run the following maven command.
+To work, one would need to download B-Pipe library available on DATA<GO> [website](https://data.bloomberg.com/) and run the following maven command.
 This will build a jar file that can be installed on a databricks environment (see [cluster libraries](https://docs.databricks.com/aws/en/libraries/cluster-libraries)).

 ```shell
 mvn clean install -Dbloomberg.jar.path=/path/to/blpapi-3.19.1-1.jar
 ```

-For testing purpose, one can download JAR of bpipe emulator available on [github](https://github.com/Robinson664/bemu) that mimics bpipe basic functionalities with synthetic data.
+For testing purpose, one can download JAR of B-Pipe emulator available on [github](https://github.com/Robinson664/bemu) that mimics B-Pipe basic functionalities with synthetic data.

 ## References